 The Company is an investment holding company.
-Its principal subsidiaries are engaged in the manufacturing and sales of access flooring products and provide related installation services with the headquarters based in Changzhou City, Jiangsu Province, the PRC.
-During the year ended 31 December 2021, the Group has established two wholly-owned subsidiaries which are engaged mainly in the technological research and development and sales of new types of environmental- friendly materials that are fully degradable.
+Its principal subsidiaries are engaged in manufacturing and sales of access flooring products and provision of related installation services with the headquarters based in Changzhou City, Jiangsu Province, the PRC.

-Details of the Company's principal subsidiaries as at 31 December 2021 are set out in note 2 to the consolidated financial statements.
+Details of the Company's principal subsidiaries as at 31 December 2022 are set out in note 2 to the consolidated financial statements.